The economy of an independent Scotland

 But Scotland is not independent, and is not in control of its economy.
 So is this alleged “black hole” (deficit is what they mean) caused by Westminster mismanagement, or is it a mirage?
-We do know that as a devolved part of the UK, Scotland has always run a balanced budget, and not borrowed.
+We know that the Scottish Government has always run a balanced budget, has limited borrowing powers, and therefore no debt.
 The UK deficit is £69 billion – is Scotland’s “black hole” just its share of UK mismanagement of the economy?

-- Scotland raised in revenue (including oil and gas) £53.7 billion.
+- Scotland raised in revenue (including oil and gas) £60 billion

 - There are many ways these costs can be slashed in an independent Scotland.

 - GERS cannot be used as a forecast of how an independent Scotland would run its economy.